beneliath/DNR/README.md

-# DNR: Deputation and Report
+# DNR: Deploy and Report

-DNR (Deputation and Report) is a project designed to [*provide a brief description of the project's purpose and functionality*].
+DNR (Deploy and Report) is a project designed to [*provide a brief description of the project's purpose and functionality*].

 ## To Do